evhub/coconut/DOCS.md

 _Note: Coconut's `repr` can be somewhat tricky, as it will attempt to remove the `u` before reprs of unicode strings, but will not always be able to do so if the unicode string is nested._

 For standard library compatibility, **Coconut automatically maps imports under Python 3 names to imports under Python 2 names**.
 Thus, Coconut will automatically take care of any standard library modules that were renamed from Python 2 to Python 3 if just the Python 3 name is used.
-For modules or objects that only exist in Python 3, however, Coconut has no way of maintaining compatibility.
+For modules or packages that only exist in Python 3, however, Coconut has no way of maintaining compatibility.

 Additionally, Coconut allows the [`__set_name__`](https://docs.python.org/3/reference/datamodel.html#object.__set_name__) magic method for descriptors to work on any Python version.